Unlocking the Power of CSS Inheritance

 By mastering these keywords, you can take control of CSS inheritance and create more efficient and effective stylesheets.

-.
 With this knowledge, you can create more complex and nuanced stylesheets that take advantage of CSS inheritance.
+Practice using these keywords to unlock the full potential of CSS inheritance.